-Exposure and response prevention (ERP) is a type of psychotherapy most often used to treat Obsessive Compulsive Disorder (OCD).
-ERP is a specific form of Cognitive Behavioral Therapy that helps reduce OCD symptoms by repeatedly exposing people to anxiety triggers while teaching them to resist urges to engage in compulsive behaviors.
+Exposure and response prevention (ERP) is a type of psychotherapy most often used to treat obsessive compulsive disorder (OCD).
+ERP is a specific form of cognitive behavioral therapy that helps reduce OCD symptoms by repeatedly exposing people to anxiety triggers while teaching them to resist urges to engage in compulsive behaviors.

 ERP treatment is typically completed in about twelve sessions, and is considered complete once the client has successfully faced their higher-level fears.
 Sessions often start at 60 to 90 minutes in length, and become shorter as time progresses.

-Exposure TherapyÂ
+Exposure Therapy

 Response Prevention

+Response prevention is a part of ERP treatment that helps people resist strong urges to engage in a certain behavior during times when they are anxious.
+Most frequently, response prevention is paired with exposure therapy to treat OCD.
 People with OCD cope with their anxiety and obsessive thoughts by engaging in compulsive and repetitive actions.
-The compulsions could be behavioral in nature like checking locks or washing hands or could be cognitive, like counting or repeating words silently.
 Compulsions provide temporary relief from obsessive thoughts or anxiety, but typically worsen symptoms long-term.
 Response prevention aims to interrupt this sequenced reaction by encouraging people to avoid engaging in the compulsive behaviors during times when they are anxious or have obsessive thoughts or urges.

 What Can ERP Help With?